Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Simulation Results

-For comparison purposes, we consider the following two benchmark schemes: 1) \textbf{FPA-(area-adaptive IRS)}: the BS employs FPA-based uniform linear arrays comprising $M$ antennas with spacing $\lambda/2$, while the IRS reflection coefficients are adaptively adjusted for different areas; 2) \textbf{FPA-staIRS}: the BS employs FPA-based uniform linear arrays comprising $M$ antennas with spacing $\lambda/2$, while the IRSs maintain the static reflection coefficients configured only once during installation.
+For comparison purposes, we consider the following two benchmark schemes: 1) \textbf{FPA-(area-adaptive IRS)}: the BS employs FPA-based uniform linear arrays comprising $M$ antennas with spacing $\lambda/2$, while the IRS phase shifts are adaptively adjusted for different areas; 2) \textbf{FPA-staIRS}: the BS employs FPA-based uniform linear arrays comprising $M$ antennas with spacing $\lambda/2$, while the IRSs maintain the static phase shifts configured only once during installation.